 Biography

-Dr Nithya Natarajan is a Lecturer in International Development.
+Dr Nithya Natarajan is a Senior Lecturer in International Development.
 Her work focuses on South India and Cambodia, and explores agrarian change, rural-urban livelihoods, labour precarity, gender and debt.

 She completed an Economic and Social Research Council (ESRC)-funded PhD at SOAS, University of London, and a postdoctoral research position at Royal Holloway as part of the ESRC-Department for International Development (DfID)-funded ‘Blood Bricks’ research project.